 A Belgian Waffle in Bruges is a must!

-Whenever we go somewhere new we always want to try something from the local cuisine that we wouldn’t normally have.
+Whenever we go somewhere new, we always want to try something from the local cuisine that we wouldn’t normally have.
 I’m not saying we wouldn’t normally have waffles, because we do, but Belgian Waffles, in Belgium … I mean, come on!
 You have to!
+And obviously if you’re visiting Bruges with kids, the waffles are going to go down well!

 When in Brugge, you have to have a Belgian waffle from Fred’s!
 Honestly, it was delicious!
 Sitting in Grote Markt (Grand Market) eating waffles with full hearts … isn’t this why we travel with kids?